emberjs/rfcs/text/0000-url-primitives.md

 and reading from `window.location` (deserializing).
-The ultimate goal of the URL Manager will be to enable app and addon authors to customize the use of the URL -- including i18n'd routes, dynamic segment slugs / aliases, and alternate query params behavior -- though, implementation of those specific things is outside the scope of *this* RFC.
+The ultimate goal of the URL Manager will be to enable app and addon authors to customize the use of the URL -- including internationalized routes, dynamic segment slugs / aliases, and alternate query params behavior -- though, implementation of those specific things is outside the scope of *this* RFC.